Why settle for coffee and a croissant from a local bakery when there are so many options for a satisfying brunch in Amsterdam?

 Little Collins: Brunch with an Aussie Twist

 One of Amsterdam’s most popular brunch spots started as an intimate De Pijp bistro named after Melbourne’s upscale Little Collins Street.
 In 2019, a second, larger venue opened in the Oud-West.
 Both locations offer brunch from 9am, as well as dinner on selected evenings.
 The original Little Collins operates with a walk-ins only policy; you can reserve a table at the Oud-West branch, which also offers small sharing plates in the afternoon.

 Little Collins’ inventive Cilbir dish features a fried egg on flatbread, seasoned with chili butter, labneh and dill.

 While the fare is a little different at Little Collins‘ two locations, one look at either menu might make you feel like you’ve taken a virtual trip Down Under.
 From the kimchi-gruyere scramble to fava bean hummus and black-bean mole with feta and corn salsa on a corn tortilla, you’ll find dishes offered nowhere else in Amsterdam.

 For less adventurous eaters, Little Collins offers classic breakfast dishes like Peach Brioche Toast, a creamy bread pudding with lemon curd, goat’s cream and pecan praline, and Apple Crumble Porridge topped with apple and rhubarb compote.
-Add a Smoky Bloody Mary garnished with cucumber and chorizo to turn any breakfast into a boozy brunch.

 Add some punch to your Little Collins brunch with a Smoky Bloody Mary, garnished with cucumber and chorizo.